mina-tang/RecipeForSuccess/index.md

   <iframe src="assets/plots/age_actor_lead.html" width="300" height="500px" frameborder="0"></iframe>
   <iframe src="assets/plots/height_actor_lead.html" width="450" height="500px" frameborder="0"></iframe>
 </div>
 For both age and height, we see that the trend among the lead actors is quite similar to the trend among all actors.
-Actors on young but not too young, tall but not too tall...
+Actors on young but not too young, tall but not too tall... [mettre la diff homme/femme].

+Sure, Gertrude is on the older side, but that will just make her even more special, promise!

 TODO explain this plot
 <iframe src="assets/plots/clusters_plot.html" width="750px" height="530px" frameborder="0" position="relative"></iframe>